-As at December 31, 2016, the Company has not entered into any derivative or other off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on the financial performance or financial condition of the Company.
+As at March 31, 2017, the Company entered into any derivative arrangement to hedge its exposure to NIS due to bonds (Series A) raise in July 2016.
+There are no other off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on the financial performance or financial condition of the Company.
 For further information on the financial instrument the Company acquired in January 2017 see Bonds above.